jrudder/vscode-js-dep-analysis/README.md

 This [Visual Studio Code](https://code.visualstudio.com/) extension performs heuristic trust analysis of JavaScript depdendencies by examining various properties of each dependency.

 At a high level, the extension uses [Arborist](https://github.com/npm/arborist), which powers `npm ls`, to gather dependency information.
 Additional information is gathered for each dependency (see [Data](#data)), and a trust score is determined: low, indeterminate, or high.
+In the tree view, an indicator next to the package name shows the trust score:

+- high: ▲
+- indeterminate: -
+- low: ▼
+- pending: .

 ![Screenshot](.github/screenshot.png?raw=true "Extension Screenshot")